 The Company is provided office space by its President for \$750 per month.
 There is no formal lease agreement.
 The Company's President is currently funding many of the Company current operating and travel expenses.
-The Company has accrued these liabilities as of January 31, 2019.
+The Company has accrued these liabilities as of January 31, 2020.

 Accrued liabilities - related party also includes compensation due to the Company's president that has not been paid.
-Balance as of January 31, 2019 and 2018 were \$179,065 and \$93,484, respectively.
+The total balance of accrued liabilities - related party as of January 31, 2020 and 2019 were \$235,336 and \$179,065, respectively.